CHRISEMMANUEL/Sale-Analytic-Dashboard/README.md

 - Gross Margin Percentage: Calculates the margin percentage for each sale.
 - YoY Sales Growth: Measures year-over-year sales growth.

-## Known Issues
-- The regional map might not render correctly on some versions of Power BI Desktop.

 ## Contributing
 Contributions are welcome!
 To contribute: